everchathq/everchathq/README.md

 ### Employees

-We're not currently hiring, but check out this section from time to time to stay up to date.
+Currently, we're not hiring, but check out this section from time to time to stay up to date.

 <br/>